dehasi/ppj/miniproject_1/qiuz34.md

 [] An advantage of the actor model is the ability of the actor to specify when to receive data.
 [] A polling model where the consumer requests items periodically reduces delays in receiving information.
-[?]
-In reactive programming, producers propagate events to subscribers to trigger reactions.
+[x] In reactive programming, producers propagate events to subscribers to trigger reactions.
 [] In reactive programming, the subscriber has no way to specify how frequently it will receive data.

 10. What is the expected output of the following piece of Java-based pseudocode?